ChixChat/chix-chat-fe/README.md

 # Chix Chat
-Chix Chat is a community building app for Creative, Healthy, Inclusive, Xenas (confident, welcoming womxn) to connect with each other.
+The goal of Chix Chat is to create a community building app for Creative, Healthy, Inclusive, Xenas (confident, welcoming womxn) to connect with each other.
 The Chix Chat community starts with Chix developing the app in a collaborative public manner.
 Please see the [CONTRIBUTING](CONTRIBUTING.md) and [RESOURCES](RESOURCES.md) files if you are interested in making an open source contribution to this project!

 ## Project Specifications
 ### Iteration 1 Chix Users
-- Users can sign up or sign in to the app with Google
+- Users can sign up or sign in to the app (future iterations will use Google OAuth)
-  - A new users must agree to Community Guidelines
+  - A new users must agree to Community Guidelines (to be created)
   - A new user must create a profile (think Bumble) by uploading a profile picture and answering the following:
      - What would you like to be called here? (screenname)
      - How do you foster your creativity?